-This Manual contains the following:

-Preface

-DCA Accessibility Policy

-DCA Threshold Requirements

-State Fair Housing Laws

-Federal Fair Housing Amendments Act of 1988

-Section 504 of the Rehabilitation Act of 1973

-The Americans with Disabilities Act

-Layered Properties

-Visitability

-Increasing Accessibility

-Play Areas

-APPENDICES

-A - Summary of Accessibility Laws and Standards (chart)

-B - Fair Housing Act (FHA) Accessibility Checklist

-C - Common Errors or Omissions

-D - Additional Resources

-E - Accessibility Consultant Qualifications Package Checklist

-F - Accessibility Consultant Qualifications Statement

-G - Certification of Minimum DCA Scope and Reporting Standards

-H - Consultant Accessibility Certification I - Accessibility Inspection Checklist

-J - Owner Accessibility Certification

-K - Accessibility Agreement

 2024 DCA Accessibility Manual

 The 2024-2025 Qualified Allocation Plan (QAP) requires that all projects funded under the Plan meet all federal, state, and local accessibility standards and all DCA accessibility requirements.
 Because accessibility requirements may differ depending on the funding sources of a particular project and the type of construction contemplated for a project, identifying the correct standards may require determining the most restrictive requirements (see Appendix A. Summary of Accessibility Laws and Standards chart).